ahawkins/hawkins.io/blog/_posts/2012-07-14-rack_from_the_beginning.md

 Now that we have some basic abstractions we can start to make more complex applications.
 It's hard to make an application when all the logic is contained in one class.
-We will need to compose the application out of different classes.
-Each class has a single responsiblity.
-This is the SRP (Single Responsiblity Principle).
-These discrete junks are called "middleware".
+Applications are always composed of different classes.
+Each class has a single responsibility.
+This is the SRP (Single Responsibility Principle).
+These discrete chunks are called "middleware".

 ## Middleware

 Rack applications are simply objects that respond to `call`.
-We can do whatever we want inside `call`, for instane we can delegate to another class.
+We can do whatever we want inside `call`, for instance we can delegate to another class.
 Here's an example:

 ```ruby